APM-Research-Lab/color-of-coronavirus/README.md

 # Color of Coronavirus
 **Analyses of COVID-19 mortality by race and ethnicity in the US**

-This repo contains data, methods and code for APM Research Lab's Color of Coronavirus project.
+This repository contains data, methods and code for APM Research Lab's Color of Coronavirus project.

 See Documentation files for details on methods (best viewing is opening [.html file](Documentation.html) in a browser).